Conservation and Dance

 ART AND NATURE: A PARTNERSHIP FOR LIFE

-In collaboration with non-profit wildlife conservation organizations from around the world, distinguished artists and leading global scientists and conservationists, Benjamin Briones Ballet is part of a creation that will allow viewers of all ages a glimpse into turtle conservation and related struggles.
+Sparked by the initiative and imagination of Creative Director and former BBB Executive Director Chiara Gorodesky and in collaboration with non-profit wildlife conservation organizations from around the world, distinguished artists and leading global scientists and conservationists, a draft work was created that will allow viewers of all ages a glimpse into turtle conservation and related struggles.
+Developed into three sections with choreography by Benjamin Briones, Fergus is an adventure of survival, love and friendship in the fight against habitat loss, illegal poaching, pollution and climate change.

 With costume art by Rene Maynez and a musical score by award winning composer Felipe Perez Santiago, the audience will discover the complex world of turtle survival and their vital role in nature through the arts.